 Never employ call forwarding on remote modem lines to gain access to systems with sensitive data which employ call-back user-authentication.

 Wireless devices (including laptops, smartphones and PDA’s) must be configured to minimize the ability of unauthorized individuals to gain access to University resources or to monitor data communications.
+All wireless devices must meet and maintain Yale’s Minimum Security Standards commensurate with the data classification.
 Wireless networks inherently provide a lower level of security than wired networks, making them problematic when handling sensitive data.
 Clients should ensure their computing device is securely configured and if the computing device contains sensitive data you should always enable a Yale VPN connection before making a wireless connection to the network.

 Portable devices add another dimension to the problem of information security.
 Always protect a portable device with a password and configure the device to shut down (or lock in some other way) after a period of inactivity.
 That way, if the device is mislaid or stolen, access to the data will be made more difficult.
 If possible, encrypt any sensitive data that is stored on your portable device or media such as a “USB key” that you may use.
 Doing this may require technical expertise, please obtain assistance if needed.